- Who are the Cubs?

 - How do I register to play?

-- When and where are trainings?
+- When and where will training be held?

 - When and where are games?